MesfinD/hpc-bash/_episodes/12-scheduler.md

 Sometimes, you will need a lot of resource for interactive use.
 Perhaps it's the first time running an analysis or we are attempting to debug something that went wrong with a previous job.
-Fortunately, SLURM makes it easy to start an interactive job with `srun`:
+Fortunately, TORQUE makes it easy to start an interactive job with `qrun`:

 ```
-srun --x11 --pty bash
+qrun --x11 --pty bash
 ```
 {: .bash}